Heraldry Symbols & What They Mean

 A Caltrap or gal trap, and sometimes a cheval trap, was an ancient military instrument with four points, arranged so that when it was thrown on the ground, it always landed on three of the four points, with the fourth pointing up.

 Caltraps were scattered in the path of an enemy to impede and endanger the horses.
-The emblem of the Caltrap indicates a fierce warrior in battle.
+The emblem of the Caltrap in heraldry indicates a fierce warrior in battle.

 The camel signifies temperance, patience and perseverance.
 In ancient times it may have been used as a sign of royalty and dignity.